 The Guaymi of Panama

-The Guaymi of Panama, numbering approximately 253,000 people, are No Longer Unreached.
-They are an indigenous community of Panama and can also be known as Ngobe.
-They are an Indigenous people, in the South American Indigenous people cluster of the Latin-Caribbean Americans affinity bloc.
+The Guaymi of Panama, numbering approximately 254,000 people, are No Longer Unreached.
+They are an indigenous community of Panama.
+They are an Indigenous people, in the South American Indigenous people cluster of the Latin American and Caribbean Peoples affinity bloc.
 Their primary religion is Ethnoreligion.
 They primarily speak Ngäbere.

 Photo courtesy of Joshua Project.
 Photo Source: Todd Szalkowski